GCLD Meeting Room and Study Room Policy

 - Library sponsored events are given priority for use of the meeting rooms.
 Thereafter, rooms may be reserved on a first come, first served basis.
 The Library reserves the right, when necessary and with 24-hour notice, to cancel permission to use a meeting room in order to accommodate the Library’s primary purpose or the operational needs of the Library.

-- The individual reserving the meeting room must have a GCLD Library card and be 18 years of age or older.
+- The individual reserving the meeting room must have a current GCLD Library card, an email account, and be 18 years of age or older.

-- Reservations are made online at the Library website, http://www.gcld.org at least 48-hours in advance.
+- Reservations are made online at the Library website, www.gcld.org.
 Reservations may be made up to 60 days in advance.

 - If study rooms are available for reservations, they may only be reserved for use during open hours.